 Buying your first home can feel like a daunting task.
-Real estate is the single biggest investment you will make in your lifetime so being well versed in the terminology is key to success.
+Real estate is the single biggest investment you will make in your life so being well versed in the terminology is key to success.
 As they say, knowledge is power, and we want to make sure you are knowledgeable in everything real estate!
 Below are four key terms to understand when you’re considering buying or selling.

-Let’s start with “pending.”
-This means that the home you are looking at is under contract with another buyer.
+Pending means that the home you are looking at is under contract with another buyer.
 In essence, the home is on its way to closing!
 The seller and buyer have come to a mutual agreement and the home will be listed as pending until all closing documents have been completed.

-On the other hand, we have “contingent” listings.
-This means that the seller has accepted an offer from a willing and able buyer but they still have certain terms that need to be agreed upon.
+Contingent means that the seller has accepted an offer from a willing and able buyer but they still have certain terms that need to be agreed upon.